open-feature/open-feature-operator/docs/v1beta_migration.md

 ## Renaming FeatureFlagConfiguration to FeatureFlag

-Along with the API version upgrade to `v1beta1`, we have renamed `FeatureFlagConfiguration` to `FeatureFlag`, making the naming clearer for the CRD maintainers.
+Along with the API version upgrade to `v1beta1`, we have renamed `FeatureFlagConfiguration` to `FeatureFlag`, making the naming clearer for the custom resource maintainers.
 In this CRD, spec section naming has changed.
 The older CRD used `featureFlagSpec` to define flag configurations.
 In the new version, flags are configured under `flagSpec` element.